totuni/esp-studio-examplesII/Transformations/join/README.md

 ### Large lookup tables

 When a record is received in the orders window it will need to be matched to a corresponding record in the dimension data.
 A lookup is issued for the CustomerID to see if there is a match in the dimension table.
 If  the dimension table  is large this lookup can be sped up by creating a secondary index.
-Therefore, when lookup tables are large check the Use a secondary index check box in the Join Criteria section.
+Therefore, when lookup tables are large check the "Use a secondary index" check box in the Join Criteria section.